quynhneo/NYU-HPC/singularity.md

-# Instruction for running DETM on HPC cluster with CUDA, slurm and singularity
+# Instruction for using Singularity on HPC
 This guide specially applicable for the Greene HPC Cluster of New York University, but should be generally applicable for HPC clusters.
 For general HPC users, the prerequisites are:
 - Having access to a cluster